aBoredDev/rope-tools/README.md

 ### Twisted ropes
 #### Eye splice
 Caluculates the length needed to form an eye of a given diameter with a given diameter of rope.
+Includes a correction to account for the diameter of the rope.

 #### Back splice
 Calculates the length needed to make back splice in a given diameter of rope.
 Uses a value of 15 rope diameters [^1] and assumes 3 tucks.